thinkUXca/jekyll-now/about.md

   <div class="col-xs-12 col-md-9">
     <p>
       At ThinkUX, we pride ourselves on our ability to produce high-quality deliverables based on user-centered research.
-We specialize in collecting information through stakeholder interviews, finding common themes, patterns, and trends in the data, and creating exemplary user-centered designs, documentation, and presentations for our clients.
+We specialize in collecting information through stakeholder interviews, finding common themes, patterns, and trends in the data, and creating exemplary user-centered designs, documentation, presentations, and applications for our clients.
     </p>
     <p>
       We have more than 50 years of combined experience in research, teaching, software development, and user experience design.